REIKI TIPS

 Recommendation:

-Find a Reiki Practitioner who has a substantial, committed and integrated daily spiritual and self-healing practice.
+Find a Reiki Practitioner who has a substantial, committed, and integrated daily spiritual and self-healing practice.
+If you can't find this information online, don't be afraid to ask them.

 6. EXPERIENCE OF THE PRACTITIONER